 Today’s review is about a brand that I only recently discovered: Louisa Bracq.
 I actually heard about this brand years ago, when it was still called Secret D’Eva, but never got a chance to try it at the time.
 The brand eventually rebranded and is now known for their amazing embroidery made in France.

-[ Louisa Bracq generously provided the lingerie for review purpose.
-All thoughts and opinions are my own.]
+[ Louisa Bracq provided the lingerie for review purpose.
+I was compensated for my work but all thoughts and opinions are my own.]

 I chose to review their line Color Fever, because it felt pretty unusual.
 This collection is inspired by the Tachism, a French type of abstract painting, popular in the 40’s and 50’s.
 I love a good mix between art and lingerie.
 The print’s colours feel very warm and are perfect for this season and the shiny midnight blue embroidery just adds a touch of luxury to this set.